South Korea, US set for new collaboration to deter North's nuclear threat

 Washington has looked fondly on Yoon's willingness to help on Ukraine and seek rapprochement with Japan, the other key U.S. ally in northeast Asia, and on the wave of Korean tech investment in the United States since he took office, which officials say now approaches $100 million.

-(Reporting by Trevor Hunnicutt, Steve Holland and David Brunnstrom; Editing by Scott Malone and Michael Perry)
+(Reporting by Trevor Hunnicutt, Steve Holland and David Brunnstrom; Editing by Scott Malone, Michael Perry and Nick Macfie)

 ((trevor.hunnicutt@tr.com; +1 (332) 219 1571; twitter.com/TrevorNews; Reuters Messaging: trevor.hunnicutt.thomsonreuters.com@reuters.net))